What Is SOX Cybersecurity Compliance?

 4. Monitor and Test the Controls

 As with any internal controls, management should monitor the Cyber SOX compliance requirements and the overall cybersecurity posture.
 This can include periodic self-assessments, attestations, and other self-certifications.
 As with any internal controls, the audit team can serve as a valuable resource to determine the efficacy of management’s program.
 An audit group savvy in this emerging area could provide practical and actionable areas to improve resiliency if a breach were to occur.
 Even basic conversations on this topic and a review of documentation can provide valuable insights into the maturity of these SOX cyber disclosure controls and the overall program.
-Management will also no doubt appreciate having these conversations in advance of the external auditors coming with these questions.
-As the SEC and PCAOB further ratchet expectations in these areas, external auditors will no doubt increase the level of scrutiny and documentation they require to satisfy their audit requirements.

 What Is the Best Way to Manage SOX Cybersecurity Compliance?

 SOX cybersecurity compliance is just one of several cybersecurity requirements your organization needs to manage every day — so it’s crucial to be deliberate in architecting how these requirements are met.
-An internal common controls framework is the best way to satisfy requirements across any number of frameworks and regulations while saving time, money, and employee pain and suffering in the process.
+An internal common controls framework is the best way to satisfy requirements across any number of frameworks and regulations while saving time, money, and employee pain and suffering.
 The days of leveraging spreadsheets to manage increasingly complex environments and areas with mission-critical consequences are numbered.
 The smart organizations will determine what is best to avoid becoming the next “lesson learned” case study as it relates to SOX cybersecurity compliance.

 Will